 Is Sautéed Broccolini really “kid friendly”?

 Broccolini, I feel, is less bitter than broccoli and is more mild, with a somewhat sweeter taste.
-This, I think, makes it more accepting to kids.
+This, I think, makes it more acceptable to kids.

 It does have a long stem and although it is edible it can be a little tough for younger kids to get through.
 My youngest, 3, has only just started to eat the stalks now.